woutervanranst/Arius/README.md

 - [x] The local filestructure is _not_ reflected in the archive structure (ie it is obfuscated)
 - [x] Changes in the local file _structure_ do not cause a reshuffle in the archive (which doesn't sit well with Archive storage)
 - [x] Never delete files on remote
-- [ ] Point in time restore (FUTURE)
 - [x] No central store to avoid a single point of failure
 - [x] File level deduplication
 - [x] Variable block size (rolling hash Rabin-Karp) deduplication
 - [x] Leverage common tools, to allow restores even when this project would become deprecated
+- [ ] Point in time restore (FUTURE)

 ## Overview

 Arius is a tool that archives a local folder structure to/from Azure Blob Storage Archive Tier.
+The following diagram shows the concept of how Arius works.

 ![](docs/overview.png)

+### Archive

 Arius runs through the files of the (local) folder and subfolders.